juliangf94/holbertonschool-printf/README.md

 ```bash
 int _printf(const char *format, ...);
 ```
-It writes to stdout and returns the number of characters printed, just like the libc implementation.

 ## Supported Format Specifiers
 The _printf function writes to `stdout` and returns the number of characters printed, just like the libc implementation.